 Thief subverts this in several ways — a locked door can be picked if you don't have the key.
 If you just suck at picking locks (some are harder than others), your sword can bash the (wooden) door into oblivion — as long as you don't mind every guard coming to investigate the racket.

-Fans of Thief 1 and 2 were unpleasantly surprised by Thief 3: Deadly Shadows turning bodies of water more than ankle-deep into deathtraps, surprising because in Thief 1/2, not only could master thief Garrett swim, it was required for several missions.
-Somehow Garrett forgot how to swim in his journey from Thief 1/2 to Thief 3.
+Fans of the first two games were unpleasantly surprised by Thief: Deadly Shadows turning bodies of water more than ankle-deep into deathtraps, surprising because in the first games, not only could master thief Garrett swim, it was required for several missions.
+Somehow Garrett forgot how to swim in his journey to Deadly Shadows.

-In Thief 3, once you acquire the climbing gloves you can climb brick or stone walls till your hearts content, unless there is a wooden beam thicker then four inches blocking your way.
+In Deadly Shadows, once you acquire the climbing gloves, you can climb brick or stone walls till your hearts content, unless there is a wooden beam thicker than four inches blocking your way.

 Metal Gear Solid has one specific moment where this is gratingly apparent.
 The protagonist Solid Snake, a veteran special forces soldier, runs down the stairs in a tower for several floors, only to be thwarted when the bottom five feet of the stairs have collapsed.
 Any normal adult could easily drop down that height without injury.
 Rather than doing so, Snake opts to climb back to the top of the tower and fight a Hind-D while Otacon fixes up the elevator.

 Metal Gear Solid 2 has Raiden winding his way through a labyrinthine machine for several minutes when the actual goal, a button or lever of some sort, would have been reachable by stepping over a pipe on the ground and leaning in.

 In one level of the fourth game, choosing to backtrack into the building you just exited is physically impossible.
 Apparently, this one side of the building is capable of withstanding bullets, grenades, C4, missile launchers, and even rail gun fire.